JacobJ215/JacobJ215.github.io/index.md

 <img src="images/face-mask.gif"/>

-Object Detection project created to detect face mask using YOLOv7 trained on a custom dataset.
+Object Detection project created to detect face masks using YOLOv7 trained on a custom dataset.
 All 853 images were manually annotated using labelimg, two labels were used to classify the images, "Mask" and "No Mask".
-Training was performed over 300 epochs and a batch size of 8 using google colab in the YOLOv7 Training.ipynb file.
+The training was performed over 300 epochs and a batch size of 8 using google colab in the YOLOv7 Training.ipynb file.

 [View on Google Colab](https://colab.research.google.com/drive/1sHsHq1hfRaJp-EOkqOmEMKkBhORoblu5?usp=sharing)